-The '4 in 24' is the kick-off event for the Community Grounds Crew Program.
+The '4 in 24' is the kick-off event for the Community Grounds Crew, an expanded initiative with the assistance from BlueShield of Northeastern New York.
 This program will undertake additional projects and renovations on numerous other youth fields throughout the spring and summer.

 The field renovation began in 2003 right in the ValleyCats backyard, who together with The Brickman Group, renovated South Troy Little League.

 In 2004, the ValleyCats and The Brickman Group refurbished DeMercurio Field at Veterans Memorial Park, home of Albany's American Little League.
 The work completed at this park included rebuilding of the pitchers' mound and cutting of the baselines.
 Brickman supplied the materials and the head groundskeeper at Joseph L. Bruno stadium, oversaw the project.

 In the spring of 2007, the ValleyCats again teamed up with The Brickman Group to restore the Watervliet Little League field.
 The work completed on this field included rebuilding of the pitchers' mounds, cutting of the baselines, leveling of the infield, repairs to the warning track, mowing the grass, and general clean-up.
 The ValleyCats front office staff as well as volunteers from the Watervliet Little League donated their time to make completion of the project possible.

 The ValleyCats, The Brickman Group and Capital Communications Federal Credit Union joined together in 2008 to help repair Berkley Park, home of Cohoes Little League.